Blog

 - If the bass is too loud, try cutting 100-150 Hz.

-- If the sound is muddy, try cutting the 200-250 Hz range.
-Muddy sound is much more obvious if you're listening on small multimedia speakers or portable audio.
+- Try cutting the 200-250 Hz range if the sound is muddy.
+Muddy sound is more apparent if you listen on small multimedia speakers or portable audio.

 - If the general sound lacks a warm, full quality, try boosting the 250-400 Hz range.
-Alternatively, you can cut this range if the general sound is muddy.
+Alternatively, you can cut this range if the available sound is muddy.

-- If the vocals are getting lost in the mix, try enhancing the range where the vocals have the most power (800 Hz - 1,5 kHz).
+- If the vocals get lost in the mix, try enhancing the range where the vocals have the most power (800 Hz - 1,5 kHz).

-- If the mix is not clear (you want more tranparency), try boosting the 2-3 kHz range.
+- If the mix isn't clear (you want more transparency), try boosting the 2-3 kHz range.
 Be careful though, because the human ear is most sensitive to the 2-4 kHz range.
-If you boost this range too far, it can become very hard to listen to or even cause hearing damage at high volumes.
+If you boost this range too far, it can become tough to listen to or even cause hearing damage at high volumes.

 - If you want more focus or impact from the vocals, try boosting around 5 kHz but take care of the "S".